 CSJ Events: CSJ attempts to meet requests for reasonable accommodations for its events.
-Requests can be made directly to the CSJ staff contact for the event posted on the flyer or announcement or via email to email@example.com with the subject header “Accommodation Request.”
+Requests can be made directly to the CSJ staff contact for the event posted on the flyer or announcement or via email to the CSJ's Operations Officer Caitlin Miller with the subject header “Accommodation Request,” or by submitting our Accessibility Request Form.
 Accommodation requests can include, but are not limited to: ASL interpretation, wheelchair accessibility, accessible transportation, preferential seating, and alternative formats for printed materials.
 In order to best serve participants, CSJ requests that requests for accommodations arrive five business days prior to the relevant event.

 CSJ-sponsored service programs: CSJ works closely with the Academic Resource Center (ARC) on campus in order to arrange an accessible van for students who participate in CSJ-sponsored community service programs that provide transportation.
 Requests can be made directly on the van reservation request form, or by emailing email@example.com with the subject header “Van Accommodation Request.”

 Respect and care for every person are core values of Georgetown University.
 All Individuals, including youth who participate in Georgetown-sponsored programs, deserve to be free from the threat or actuality of physical violence or verbal abuse and the University will not tolerate acts of bullying, harassment and intimidation of youth.